-Government Code Provision Housing Element Compliance Chapter 3, pages 3-11 - 3-32.
+Government Code Provision Housing Element Compliance (a) A city's or county's inventory of land suitable for residential development pursuant to paragraph (3) of subdivision (a) of Section 65583 shall be used to identify sites throughout the community, consistent with paragraph (10) of subdivision (c) of Section 65583, Chapter 3, pages 3-11 - 3-32.
 Appendix D (a) that can be developed for housing within the planning period and that are sufficient to provide for the jurisdiction's share of the regional housing need for all income levels pursuant to Section 65584.
-As used in this section, "land suitable for residential development" includes all of the following sites that meet the standards set forth in subdivisions (c) and (g): Chapter 3, pages 3-11 - 3-32. (a)(1) Vacant Sites for lesidential asc.
+As used in this section, "land suitable for residential development" includes all of the following sites that meet the standards set forth in subdivisions (c) and (g): Chapter 3, pages 3-11 - 3-32. (a)(1) Vacant sites zoned for residential use.
 Chapter 3, pages 3-32 - 3-34. (a)(2) Vacant sites zoned for nonresidential use that allows residential development.
-Chapter 3, pages 3-32 - 3-34. (a)(b) residentially zoned sites that are capable of being developed at a inglier density) including Chapter 3, pages 3-35 - 3-36. (a)(4) Sites zoned for nonresidential use that can be redeveloped for residential use, and for which the housing element includes a program to rezone the site, as necessary, rezoned for, to permit residential use, including sites owned or leased by a city, county, or city and county.
+Chapter 3, pages 3-32 - 3-34. (a)(3) Residentially zoned sites that are capable of being developed at a higher density, including sites owned or leased by a city, county, or city and county Chapter 3, pages 3-35 - 3-36. (a)(4) Sites zoned for nonresidential use that can be redeveloped for residential use, and for which the housing element includes a program to rezone the site, as necessary, rezoned for, to permit residential use, including sites owned or leased by a city, county, or city and county.
 Chapter 3, pages 3-35 - 3-57. (b) The inventory of land shall include all of the following: Appendix D. (b)(1) A listing of properties by assessor parcel number.
 Appendix D. (b)(2) The size of each property listed pursuant to paragraph (1), and the general plan designation and zoning of each property.
 Appendix D. (b)(3) For nonvacant sites, a description of the existing use of each property.
 Appendix D. (b)(3) If a site subject to this paragraph is owned by the city or county, the description shall also include whether there are any plans to dispose of the property during the planning period and how the city or county will comply with Article 8 (commencing with Section 54220) of Chapter 5 of Part 1 of Division 2 of Title 5.
 Chapter 3, pages 3-44 - 3-47. (b)(4) A general description of any environmental constraints to the development of housing within the jurisdiction, the documentation for which has been made available to the jurisdiction.
 This information need not be identified on a site-specific basis.
 Chapter 4, pages 4- 104 - 4-110. (b)(5)(A) A description of existing or planned water, sewer, and other dry utilities supply, including the availability and access to distribution facilities.
 Chapter 4, pages 4- 108 - 4-110.